Albumen/ansible-home/roles/homebrew/README.md

 #Role: Homebrew

-Ensures homebrew and brew-cask are installed, as well as any other specified taps, apps, and items.
+Ensures homebrew is installed, a couple core items, as well as any specified taps.

-One subsequent maintenance runs, the role will ensure that the specified taps, apps, and items remain present.
+One subsequent maintenance runs, the role will ensure that the specified taps remain present.
 It will *not*, however, remove items that are not in the role's lists, so the role cannot be used to fully enforce a complete configuration.

 ###Requirements